-Just like many of you, every time I attend the annual NRPA Congress and Exposition I’m inspired by the ideas and strategies that are presented throughout the week.
+Just like many of you, every time I attend The NRPA Annual Conference I’m inspired by the ideas and strategies that are presented throughout the week.
 During the conference I feverishly take notes, dreaming of implementing cutting edge practices and techniques when I return to my desk.
 The last day of conference feels almost like graduation – full of hope and optimism.
 Unfortunately, reality strikes within a week or two of returning to my office.
 Once again, I’m consumed with the traditional day-to-day, keep-your-head-above water tasks and my inspired plans seem to disappear as quickly as they had appeared.

 Kettering Parks, Recreation & Cultural Affairs uses Fast Facts

 to communicate about the impact they make in